joshuaemerson/user-managment-api/README.md

-# 🧩 acquisitions-api
+# 🧩 user-managment-api

-The **acquisitions-api** project serves as a demonstration of newly *acquired* backend development skills — hence the name.
+The **user-managment-api** project serves as a demonstration of newly *acquired* backend development skills.

 It brings together practical experience with **Docker**, **Express.js**, **Zod validations**, **security middleware**, and **CI/CD pipelines** through **GitHub Actions**.